Vehrik/FarOut/Characters/5-Injuries_And_Hazards.md

 General Effect:

-Immediately when the Injury is received the Character WINCES, incurring an Action Debt of 1.
+Immediately when the Injury is received the Character WINCES, incurring an Action Debt of 2.

 In addition, depending on which Body Part was considered to be Injured, you take one of the following effects:

 #### HEAD

-    Your Character becomes dazed, meaning they will Bust whenever completing a Mind-based Challenge until they receive healing or take a Break of at least 3 Hours.
+    Your Character becomes dazed, incurring an additional point of Action Debt.
+    Additionally, any Action made by the dazed Creature is made with a Bust.
+A Creature automatically snaps out of a daze at the end of the Round in which they initially became dazed.

 #### TORSO

-    Your Character gets hit in the mid-section, but did not take any direct damage to an organs.
-They incur an additional point of Action Debt.
+    Your Character gets hit in the mid-section, but did not take any direct damage to any organs.
+This incurs an additional point of Action Debt.

 #### ARM